contentjon/garamond/SPEC.md

 This stream of JSON objects is then fed to a generator process, which might insert the information into a document template or use it in some other way.

+The generator process will simply connect a configurable parser and generator through a pipe to derive a desired documentation format from a given source.